 How To Create A To Do List In WordPress

-Time always seems to be in short supply, especially if you run a fast-paced business.
+Time always seems to be in short supply, especially when you are running a fast-paced business.

 There is just so much work to do and things to remember.
-You have deadlines to meet, urgent tasks to complete, meetings to attend, fires to extinguish, appointments to make, schedules to keep and so on.
-The “doing” never seems to end.
+You have deadlines to meet, projects to complete, meetings to attend, fires to put out, deliveries to make, commitments to keep and so on.
+The amount of things that need to get done never seems to stop.

-Now … add the extra dimension of trying to promote and grow your business online and keeping your website or blog updated with new content and everything suddenly begins feeling unmanageable and overwhelming.
+Now … on top of all this, add the extra workload of trying to promote and grow your business online and keeping your website or blog updated with fresh content and everything suddenly begins to feel unmanageable and out of control.

-Whether you run a business, website, blog, or manage a project, you need to be able to organize and manage your day.
+Whether you run a business, website, blog, or manage a project, you need to be able to organize and prioritize your activities, track your progress, and, if necessary, delegate tasks to other people efficiently.

-A simple proven tool that can help you save time, create a sense of order and manageability, and allow you to gain some control is to use “to-do” lists.
+A ”tried and true” method that can help you save time, reduce stressful workloads, and allow you to gain some control is to use a “to-do” list.

-A “to do” list can help to keep you on track and measure your progress when trying to achieve specific objectives.
-Your to-do list can be very detailed and specific, or just serve as a reminder of what needs to be done over a given period of time.
+A “to do” list can help you track your progress when trying to get projects completed.
+Your to-do list can be quite detailed or specific, or just serve as a concise reminder of tasks that need doing today, tomorrow, next week, next month, etc.

-Creating to-do lists means you don’t have to try to memorize things or store information inside your brain.
-Once things are written down on a to do list, your head is free to process other information and you can focus on other important areas.
+Creating to-do lists means that you won’t have to keep remembering stuff or clutter your head with details.
+Once things are jotted down on a to do list, your head is free to process other information and you can focus on other areas that could be more important.

 Be More Strategic

-By creating and organizing your to-do list, you can see the larger picture and come up with a strategy for getting everything done on budget and on time.
+Creating and organizing to do lists helps you see the larger picture and come up with a strategy for getting everything done on time and on budget.

-Using to do lists help you better deal with situations.
-If you suddenly find that an appointment gets cancelled at the last minute or extra time becomes available because some task got completed sooner than expected, you can continue moving forward with no disruption.
+Having to do lists help you better handle events.
+If you find that a meeting has been cancelled or extra time has been made available because some part of the process was completed sooner than expected, you can quickly reorganize and reschedule and continue moving forward with little to minimal loss of focus.

-Ticking items off to do lists not only makes you feel more positive, motivated and in-control, it also allows you to stress less, as you can objectively see (or show) that work is indeed being completed and that progress is being made.
+Ticking items off to do lists not only makes you feel more productive, motivated and in-control, it also allows you to stress less, as you can objectively see (or show) that the workload is being completed and that milestones are being reached.

-As you can see, there are many benefits to using a to-do list, both in business and in your personal life.
-Creating a to-do list, prioritizing tasks and working systematically improves productivity and efficiency in your business.
+As you can see, there are many benefits to using a to do list, both in business and in your personal life.
+Creating to-do lists, then prioritizing tasks and working systematically increases your business productivity and efficiency.

-In this step-by-step tutorial we are going to show you how to easily create to do lists in WordPress to improve business efficiency and productivity using a great little plugin for WordPress called Cleverness To-Do List.
+In this detailed tutorial we are going to show you how to easily add to do lists to your WordPress site to improve business efficiency and productivity using a great little WordPress plugin called Cleverness To-Do List.

 Cleverness To Do List